NBISweden/development-guidelines/README.md

 ### Comments in code

-Comments should explain *What* the code does, and *why* the code does what it does. *What* it does should ideally also be evident from th code itself, but a short description should be included to allow a new developer to get an overview of the code quicker.
+Comments should explain *What* the code does, and *why* the code does what it does. *What* it does should ideally also be evident from the code itself, but a short description should be included to allow a new developer to get an overview of the code quicker.